RaVeR76/Thee-Profile/README.md

 * As a user, I want the website easy to use
 * As a user, I want to be able to contact this awesome developer and offer him a mega bucks deal
 * As a user, I want keep a track of how this newborn developer is progressing in the Coding World
-* As a user,
+* As a user, I want to be able to see what projects he has completed and what he is currently working on
-* As a user but admin, I was access to my database so I can utilise the CRUD methods
+* As a user but admin, I was access to my database so I can utilise the CRUD operations

 ### **Site Owner Goals**

+* Display site owners experience, projects, project links and skillset levels so far
+* Get contacted by potential customers or employers
 * Add Admin access for site owner to perform CRUD (Create, Read, Update & Delete) within the database
 *